miczho/self-notes/topics/algo.md

 ## Lazy Propagation

 Sometimes you don't just want to update one value at a time.
-Sometimes you want to update _ranges_ of values.
+Sometimes you want to update a _range_ of values.

 w/o lazy prop it'll take O(nlog n) time. _TOO SLOW!!!_ w/ lazy prop it'll take O(log n)